Hurricane Barry (2019): Mid-Atlantic and Northeastern United States

-In the Northeastern United States, Barry worsened a heat wave due to the tropical airmass it brought along with it.
+In the Northeastern United States, Barry worsened a heat wave due to the tropical air mass it brought along with it.
 Barry's remnant moisture brought severe thunderstorms to the region from July 16–17, causing downed trees and power outages.
 Trees were reported down and power outages occurred in Ewing, New Jersey.
 A portion of the Garden State Parkway was closed briefly due to flooding.
 Rome, New York, received more than 3 in of rain.
 On July 17, two people were injured in Lancaster, Pennsylvania, due to strong winds.
 Lightning struck a cottonwood tree, which brought down wires and fell on a car in Southington.
 A 21-year-old man was killed.
 Numerous towns experienced power outages, with nearly 1,400 customers losing power in Fairfield.
 The outages also closed a library in Monroe.
 Overall, 160,000 customers lost power due to the storms in the Mid-Atlantic and New England.
 An MLB game at Yankee Stadium between the Tampa Bay Rays and New York Yankees was postponed due to the storm.